peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  Divides this instance by the value of an arbitrary-precision rational number object.
 * `boolean equals(ERational other)`<br>
- Not documented yet.
+ Determines whether this object's numerator, denominator, and properties are equal to those of another object.
 * `boolean equals(Object obj)`<br>
- Determines whether this object and another object are equal.
+ Determines whether this object's numerator, denominator, and properties are equal to those of another object and that other object is an arbitrary-precision rational number.
 * `static ERational FromByte(byte inputByte)`<br>
  Converts a byte (from 0 to 255) to an arbitrary-precision rational number.
 * `static ERational FromDouble(double flt)`<br>